xhenos/kodo/CONTRIBUTING.md

   - **`scripts`**: this contains the data store files used to connect features like downloads to main app and its forks.

   - **[`templates`](https://gridsome.org/docs/directory-structure/#templates-directory)**: this contains the basic template `MarkdownPage.vue` file used for the Markdown pages.
 - **[`static`](https://gridsome.org/docs/directory-structure/#the-static-directory)**: contains files you want to access at a static url.

   - **`assets`**: contains the static images/videos you'll want to use for the website.
 - `.env`: this file you'll need to create yourself by editing and renaming `.env.example`.
 - `.env.example`: to make certain features work you'll need to add it's value here and rename it to `.env`.
 - [`gridsome.config.js`](https://gridsome.org/docs/directory-structure/#gridsomeconfigjs): this file contains configuration and options for installed plugins.
 - [`gridsome.server.js`](https://gridsome.org/docs/directory-structure/#gridsomeserverjs): this file is optional and is used to hook into various parts of the Gridsome server.
 - [`package.json`](https://gridsome.org/docs/directory-structure/#packagejson): contains information about which plugins are installed in the project.

+## Images and Videos guidelines

+### Common

+- Use the Android Emulator

+- Use the white theme

+- Preferably use local source or a self-hosted extension
+  - If you are going to show a manga

+- Resize to have a width of 648px

+### Images

+- Use `.png` format

+### Videos

+- Use `.webm` format
+  - Encode it with our [HandBreak profile](../.github/tachiyomi-handbrake-profile.json)

+- Remove audio track

 ## Credits